10 Reasons to Consider Going Unbanked

 DeFi removes any need for a central institution such as a bank, brokerage, or exchange because it uses new blockchain ledger technology to provide a tamper-proof record of all transactions.
 These systems keep everyone on the same page while ensuring that no one has too much power.

 Those choosing to go unbanked can use decentralized applications, blockchain, and cryptocurrencies to sidestep the traditional financial world.
 They can borrow, store funds, and make transactions easily with DeFi.
-10 Reasons to Consider Going Unbanked, Cryptocurrency-and-hardware-300x225, Banking Investing , Unbanked, Unbanked Card, Crypto Card, Unbanked Debit Card, Crypto Debit Card, BlockCard
+Cryptocurrency and hardware

 You Don’t Trust Banks or Traditional Finance